rune/rune/docs/docs/playtesting/best-practices.md

 Here's some advice on making your game a great experience for the players!

+### Gameplay Should Start Easy and Simple {#gameplay-should-start-easy-and-simple}

+As a game dev, it's easy to think that your game is very simple to understand.
+That's because you made it 😅 Players will need to understand how your game works and what everything means.
+For that reason, we highly recommend you start your gameplay simple and easy.

+### Use Icons Instead of Text {#use-icons-instead-of-text}

+Many players speak little to no English so it's ideal if your game can be understood without understanding English.

+### Support Solo Play {#support-solo-play}

+Many players like to try out your game alone before showing it to their friends.
+Your game is therefore more likely be picked up by the community if players can play it alone.

+### Support Two Players {#support-two-players}

+The majority of rooms on Dusk have exactly two players.
+For your game to be most successful, we recommend that it supports playing and is fun when played with one other person.

 ### Avoid UI Like Menu Screens, Pause Buttons, Audio Buttons, etc. {#avoid-ui-like-menu-screens-pause-buttons-high-score-screen-etc}

 Dusk’s UI provides a simple way to play/pause/restart that works for all games so you don’t need a menu screen or a pause button in your game.
 This lets players get into the action of your game, thereby making it faster to start playing and more fun for players!
 Similarly, there's no need for any audio buttons as Dusk has in-app UI for that, making things simpler for players.